 Assessment

-The software allows diversion officers to complete assessments such as the Ohio Risk Assessment Screening (ORAS), Adverse Childhood Experiences (ACEs), and Brief Addiction Monitor within the platform.
-The diversion officers can record notes and observations directly in the application as well.
-The software then automatically scores the assessments and produces a score visualization (see Figure 1).
-Both the diversion officer and the defendant can view this information in the application.
+The software allows diversion officers to administer a battery of assessments within the platform including the Ohio Risk Assessment Screening (ORAS) (Latessa, Lemke, Makarios, Smith, 2010), Adverse Childhood Experiences (ACEs) (Murphy, Steele, et al, 2014), Protocol for Responding to & Assessing Patients' Assets, Risks & Experiences (PRAPARE) (NACHC, 2016), RAND FS-36 Quality of Life Survey, (Hays, Sherbourne, & Mazel, 1993), and the Brief Addiction Monitor (Cacciola, Alterman, et al, 2013).
+During the administration, officers can record notes and observations directly in the application and provide affirmations or re-direction as needed.
+The software then automatically scores the assessments and produces score visualizations (see Figure 1) that assist in interpretation.
+Both the diversion officer and defendant can view this information in the application.

 Communication

-The case management software also allows for real-time videoconferencing and text messaging between diversion officers and defendants.
+The case management software promotes the development of defendant goals, objectives, and timelines as well as select online or community-based resources to meet these goals.
+It also provides access to secure, real-time videoconferencing and text messaging between diversion officers and defendants.
 These communication options were particularly helpful and effective throughout the COVID-19 pandemic when in-person contact was limited.
-In addition, the platform provides defendants with biweekly surveys to solicit information about a range of things, including their emotional well-being, sleeping habits, relationship with their diversion officer, physical health, and use of the iTether app.
-The app allows for near-real-time follow-up with the diversion program client.
-For instance, if a client indicates in the survey that they need help, the diversion program receives a notification.
+In addition, the platform provides Pinal County the ability to develop and collect defendant data with biweekly surveys that elicit information about a range of related topics, including defendant goal attainment, emotional well-being, sleep habits, relationship with their diversion officer, physical health, and satisfaction with the app.
+The app allows for near-real-time officer follow-up with the diversion defendants.
+For instance, if a survey response indicates in the that an individual is in distress, the diversion officer and supervisor receive a notification.
 In one such example, a defendant’s survey responses suggested that they were experiencing a mental health crisis and may be suicidal.
-Their diversion officer was able to reach them and connect them with the services they needed.
+Their diversion officer was able to rapidly and securely reach out and connect the defendant with the services they needed.
 These surveys have also been used to evaluate the overall efficacy of the iTether program (the results of which are discussed further below).

 Access to resources

 Since the inception of the diversion program, PCAO has worked with community stakeholders to provide defendants with resources to increase successful completion of the diversion program.
 These stakeholders include treatment providers, civic and community organizations, and other governmental organizations.
-With the implementation of iTether, diversion officers can now share videos, brochures, contact information, and other materials from community stakeholders directly with defendants through the application.
+With the implementation of iTether, diversion officers can now make closed-loop referrals while sharing videos, brochures, contact information, and other materials from community stakeholders directly with defendants through the application.
 Defendants can also see information such as upcoming meetings and incomplete assignments to ensure they are maintaining progress.
 In addition, defendants can elect to share their location with their diversion officer when they are completing community service.
+Also included is gamified recognition of defendant’s goal attainment and individual achievements such as community service or course completion.

 Key takeaways

-We found that this digital case management software has the following benefits:
+We found that digital the case management software has the following benefits:

-It allows clients to easily access resources and track and document their progress toward their goals.
+It allows defendants to easily access resources as well as track and document their progress toward their goals.